European Social Survey

 The European Social Survey (ESS) takes place every two years and maps long-term attitudes and behaviours in over 30 countries across Europe.
 NatCen coordinates the UK’s participation in the study.

 - social and political values

-We also rotate two or three more detailed modules, in 2012 these were personal and social wellbeing and understanding of democracy.
+We also rotate two or three more detailed modules; in 2018 these explored timing of life and justice and fairness in society.

 Read the latest publications

 The survey is carried out to the highest methodological standards.
-All countries that take part have to sign up to a rigorous set of protocols and procedures that set out how the survey has to be carried out.
-The interviews are all carried out face to face, and participants are selected using strict random probability sampling methods.
+All countries that take part sign up to a rigorous set of protocols and procedures that set out how the survey has to be carried out.
+The interviews are all carried out face-to-face, and participants are selected using random probability sampling methods.

 All ESS datasets are freely available via the ESS’s data website.
 This offers users the option of carrying out simple online analysis or downloading the data.
-A web-based training tutorial, ESS EduNet, is also available to help less experienced users.
+A webinar, available to view on YouTube, takes you through how to carry out analysis.
+There is also a web-based training tutorial, ESS EduNet, available to help less experienced users.

 View all reports and papers